Please contact us to add your info to the page.

 University of North Carolina at Charlotte (USA)

-Profile: My current project is entitled Black Freethinkers: African American Secularism, 1800-2015.
+Profile: My latest book is entitled Black Freethinkers: A History of African American Secularism.
 Here I examine the rise of black freethought, which runs the gamut from atheists to non-traditional beliefs such as Deism, during the era of slavery, its growth during the Harlem Renaissance, and its influence on African American politics and culture to the present day.

 Royal Holloway, University of London (UK)